parcoil/updatectrl/docs/guide.md

 ## Contributing

-See the [Contributing Guide](contributing.md) for information on how to contribute to Updatectl.
+See the [Contributing Guide](contributing.md) for information on how to contribute to Updatectrl.